Explore

 The early applications illustrate the potential for AI to make government operations more effective and responsive.
 They illustrate the looming challenges, too.
 The federal government will have to recruit, train, and retain skilled workers capable of managing the new technology, competing with the private sector for top talent.
 The government also faces a daunting task ensuring the ethical and equitable use of AI.
 Relying on algorithms to direct disaster relief or to flag high-priority crimes raises immediate concerns: What if biases built into the AI overlook some of the groups that most need assistance, or unfairly target certain populations?
 As AI becomes embedded into more government operations, the opportunities for misuse and unintended consequences will only expand.

-Rachel Gillum, who oversees ethical technology at the software company Salesforce and advises the U.S. Department of Commerce on AI, is optimistic that artificial intelligence will, on balance, be a huge benefit.
+Rachel Gillum, who is vice president of ethical technology at the software company Salesforce and who advised the U.S. Chamber of Commerce on AI, is optimistic that artificial intelligence will, on balance, be a huge benefit.
 “AI can deliver better, faster constituent services that will transform the way governments serve our communities in really exciting and meaningful ways,” she says.
 “AI allows government employees, who are often resource-constrained, to focus their time on the high-touch work that is needed most.”

 Integrating AI into government operations will require major changes in the federal workforce of nearly 3 million employees.
 It will also require anticipating the future direction of a fast-changing technology, a kind of flexibility that even Silicon Valley has been struggling with.
 “AI is horizontal, and it will influence everything—including transformative innovations yet to come, like quantum computing,” says Michelle Lopes Maldonado, a member of the Virginia House of Delegates who sits on the AI subcommittee of the U.S. Joint Commission on Technology & Science.